awsdocs/aws-systems-manager-user-guide/doc_source/getting-started-create-preferences-cli.md

-# Create Session Manager preferences \(command line\)<a name="getting-started-create-preferences-cli"></a>
+# Create a Session Manager preferences document \(command line\)<a name="getting-started-create-preferences-cli"></a>

-The following procedure describes how to use your preferred command line tool to create AWS Systems Manager Session Manager preferences for your AWS account in the selected AWS Region\.
-Use Session Manager preferences to specify options for logging session data in an Amazon Simple Storage Service \(Amazon S3\) bucket or Amazon CloudWatch Logs log group\.
-You can also use Session Manager preferences to encrypt your session data\.
+Use the following procedure to create SSM documents that define your preferences for AWS Systems Manager Session Manager sessions\.
+You can use the document to configure session options including data encryption, session duration, and logging\.
+For example, you can specify whether to store session log data in an Amazon Simple Storage Service \(Amazon S3\) bucket or Amazon CloudWatch Logs log group\.
+You can create documents that define general preferences for all sessions for an AWS account and AWS Region, or that define preferences for individual sessions\.

+**Note**
+You can also configure general session preferences by using the Session Manager console\.

+Documents used to set Session Manager preferences must have a `sessionType` of `Standard_Stream`\.
+For more information about Session documents, see [Session document schema](session-manager-schema.md)\.

-For information about using command line tools to update existing Session Manager preferences, see [Update Session Manager preferences \(command line\)](getting-started-configure-preferences-cli.md)\.
+For information about using the command line to update existing Session Manager preferences, see [Update Session Manager preferences \(command line\)](getting-started-configure-preferences-cli.md)\.

 For an example of how to create session preferences using AWS CloudFormation, see [Create a Systems Manager document for Session Manager preferences](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ssm-document.html#aws-resource-ssm-document--examples) in the *AWS CloudFormation User Guide*\.

 **Note**
-You can use this procedure to create custom Session documents for your Session Manager preferences that override account level settings\.
-When you create your custom Session documents, specify a value other than `SSM-SessionManagerRunShell` for the name parameter and modify the inputs as needed\.
-To use your custom Session documents, you must provide the name of your custom Session document for the `--document-name` parameter when starting a session from the AWS Command Line Interface \(AWS CLI\)\.
-When you start a session from the console, you can't specify custom Session documents\.
+This procedure describes how to create documents for setting Session Manager preferences at the AWS account level\.
+To create documents that will be used for setting session\-level preferences, specify a value other than `SSM-SessionManagerRunShell` for the file name related command inputs \.
+To use your document to set preferences for sessions started from the AWS Command Line Interface \(AWS CLI\), provide the document name as the `--document-name` parameter value\.
+To set preferences for sessions started from the Session Manager console, you can type or select the name of your document from a list\.

 **To create Session Manager preferences \(command line\)**